Budapestby VisitCity Guides

 Hungary's second-largest church showcases magnificent neoclassical design and monumental scale

-The basilica welcomes visitors Monday through Saturday from 8:30 AM to 6:00 PM, and Sundays from 1:00 PM to 6:00 PM.
-Entry is typically free, though a small donation is appreciated for maintenance of this architectural masterpiece.
+You can visit Monday through Saturday from 8:30 AM to 6:00 PM, and Sundays from 1:00 PM to 6:00 PM.
+It's usually free to get in, though they appreciate a small donation to help maintain the building.

-For those willing to climb the narrow, winding 97 steps, the minaret offers unique panoramic views over Eger's rooftops and surrounding landscape.
-The climb requires a small entrance fee and provides a completely different perspective of the city from this historic Ottoman vantage point.
+If you're up for it, you can climb the narrow, winding 97 steps to the top.
+It's a bit of a workout, but you get these unique views over Eger's rooftops that you can't get anywhere else.
+There's a small entrance fee and it's definitely a different perspective of the city from this old Ottoman viewpoint.

-Picture a picturesque valley dotted with around 200 individual wine cellars, many carved directly into the soft volcanic tuff rock hillsides.
-These rustic cellars create an authentic atmosphere unlike anywhere else in Hungary, where generations of winemakers have perfected their craft in cool, naturally insulated spaces.
+Picture this valley with around 200 individual wine cellars scattered around, many of them carved right into the soft volcanic rock hillsides.
+These rustic cellars create this authentic atmosphere that's totally unique in Hungary.
+Families have been making wine in these cool, naturally insulated spaces for generations.

 Wine bottles lined up in traditional stone cellar with arched ceiling and ambient lighting